Cancer of the liver: Hepatocellular Carcinoma (HCC)

 Biopsy: We can usually identify HCC using a combination of clinical assessment, blood tests, and scans.
 But sometimes we have to do a biopsy; if the diagnosis is not clear.
 During biopsy, a thin needle is inserted into your liver using a scan for guidance.
 A sample of tissue taken to examine closely under a microscope.

 There are different treatments and therapies available;

-transplantation of liver a potential cure for you.
+transplantation of the liver a potential cure for you.
 Not all patients suitable candidates for liver transplantation.
 There are certain agreed international guidelines that followed to decide whether you are a potential candidate for a liver transplant.
 These rules consider how large the tumor and whether it has spread outside the liver or invaded into the blood vessels.
 If you considered a suitable transplant candidate then you will undergo a full assessment.
-A big advantage of a liver transplant that it not only potentially cures the liver cancer, it also cures the underlying liver disease.
+A big advantage of a liver transplant that it not only potentially cures liver cancer, it also cures the underlying liver disease.

 resection of the liver involves the complete removal of the tumor.
 This treatment can offer a potential cure so in a few patients.
 To have a resection, the tumor needs restricting to one lobe of the liver and there should be no sign of it spreading to blood vessels or other organs.
 In addition, the baseline liver and function need to good.